sdsc-ordes/bedretto-ontology/README.md

 # 🛠️ Bedretto Ontology

-The **Bedretto Ontology** provides structured semantic definitions for boreholes, core samples, sensors, monitoring systems, and geological metadata, as used at the Bedretto Underground Laboratory for Geosciences and Geoenergies.
+The **Bedretto Ontology** provides structured semantic definitions for boreholes, core samples, sensors, monitoring systems, and geological metadata, as used at the [Bedretto Underground Laboratory for Geosciences and Geoenergies](https://bedrettolab.ethz.ch), which are also applicable to other underground facilites.

 📄 **Documentation:** [https://sdsc-ordes.github.io/bedretto-ontology/](https://sdsc-ordes.github.io/bedretto-ontology/)